chrisnoonan98675/site/README.md

 * [Markdown-Writer for Atom](https://atom.io/packages/markdown-writer): Might be useful for tag management/consistency
 * [Sort and filter in Jekyll](http://www.leveluplunch.com/blog/2014/04/03/sort-pages-by-title-filter-array-by-layout-jekyllrb/): Describes how to sort pages by weight and filter them by layout (this is the method used to generate the sidebar menu)
 * [Advanced Jekyll features](http://www.divshot.com/blog/web-development/advanced-jekyll-features/)

-# Workflow

-* Editors can commit directly on master of the online docs repository.
-* Content can be reviewed and approved on the [testdocs.xebialabs.com](http://testdocs.xebialabs.com) site which refreshes automatically (via [Documentation/Jekyll docs](https://dexter.xebialabs.com/jenkinsng/job/Documentation/job/Jekyll%20docs/) job).
-* On demand, content can be pushed out to the production site (e.g. via Jenkins) _not implemented yet_.

 # Pulling doc from other repositories